rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-cp.rst

    * - Item
      - Description
    * - Description
-     - Provide a description for your |idp|.
+     - Provides a description for your |idp|.
 This description appears in lists and in other areas in the Control Panel.
    * - Email Domains
-     - Provide a valid email domain, such as *mycompany.com*.
+     - Provides a valid email domain, such as *mycompany.com*.
 Users provide their email address during the federated login process, and their email domain is used to identify the |idp| to which they are redirected to complete the login process.